 While Cellucci doesn't offer a detailed description of modern computational logic, it is evident that some of the positive features of the analytic method can be found in computational approaches to logic and logic-based programming languages.
 He himself cites with approval six different features of Prolog that mirror aspects of the analytic method and reasoning with open systems (while at the same time noting that there are other important features of the analytic method that are not captured in Prolog).
-Since the publication of [6] computational logic has made many advances.
+Since the publication of (Cellucci, 1998) computational logic has made many advances.
 One of them has been the elaboration of a new approach to logic-based programming known as answer set programming or ASP and the development of its underlying logical paradigm which we will call stable reasoning.
 Unlike Prolog, this is not a fully-fledged programming language, but rather a general approach to logic-based problem solving that can also be efficiently implemented in (answer set) solvers.

 We cannot claim that stable reasoning currently satisfies all the requirements proposed by Cellucci for constituting a new and wholly adequate paradigm for logic.
-For one thing, the focus in [6] is on mathematics and mathematical problem-solving and discovery, while stable reasoning has a broad range of applications to many areas of inquiry.
-However, we do suggest that
+For one thing, the focus in (Cellucci, 1998) is on mathematics and mathematical problemsolving and discovery, while stable reasoning has a broad range of applications to many areas of inquiry.
+However, we do suggest that stable reasoning is:

-- 1. it is distinctly different from the Frege-Hilbert paradigm of mathematic logic; - its approach to problem-solving has significant points in common with the analytic method; - 3. it is able to embrace various aspects and methods of discovery; - 4. it is able to deal with dynamical and open systems.
+- 1. distinctly different from the Frege-Hilbert paradigm of mathematic logic; - 2. close to the analytic method, sharing significant points in problem-solving; - 3. able to embrace various aspects and methods of discovery; - 4. able to deal with dynamical and open systems.